Bus and Light Rail

 Stanford Riders can connect with Muni at the following locations:

 - San Francisco Caltrain Station (4th and King) Served by Caltrain.
 Muni Bus service at this station includes Routes 10, 30, 45, and 47.
 The N and T Light Rail Lines also connect with Caltrain at this point.

 - BART Stations: Served by BART, via Caltrain from Palo Alto to Millbrae (transfer to BART at Millbrae).

 - 22nd Street Caltrain Station: A number of Muni routes are within a short walk of the 22nd Street Station, including Muni Metro Line T and 48 Bus.

 SamTrans (San Mateo County Transit District)

 For more information about transit to San Francisco International Airport, please call the Bay Area Transit Information Hotline by dialing 511 from within the San Francisco Bay Area or (510) 817-1717 from outside the San Francisco Bay Area.
-Visit the 511.org website for information about San Jose or Oakland airports.
+Visit 511.org for information about San Jose or Oakland airports.